 "Thanks very much on behalf of myself, our students, and our program.
 We purchased a flip cam and it is serving our students well, especially our first year students.
 Their weekly 6-minute presentations on leadership lessons in current events are recorded and posted on our blackboard.
 The students who presented then view the recording along with their classmates' peer evaluations and write a reflection on what they did well … and what they hope to improve upon in their next presentation."

-"[For teaching a computer science course,] I realized what I needed … was a computer using the Ubuntu operating system that had a Python compiler.
+I realized that what I needed … was a computer using the Ubuntu operating system (which is freeware) that had a Python compiler (which is also freeware).
 The perfect computer was a Lenovo laptop.
 I would like to thank Ideas Incubator evaluation committee for approving my grant application and giving me part of the resources to teach the class."

 "The grant from CTRL allowed me to purchase a professional … simulation called “AWAKA"...
 It provided a superb experiential learning experience for the students, allowing them to link the abstract theories and studies of the class with the actual experience of two contrasting cultures encountering one another for the first time.
 The students just loved it.
 In fact, they did not want it to end!
 The Ideas Incubator award allowed me to ... share with colleagues both the power of simulations in our classrooms and the placement of the simulation in the course curriculum.
 Thank you to CTRL!!!"